 The beats are phat and the synth is dirty.
 What more could you ask for.

 If Hotline Miami was the shotgun blast/introduction of Synthwave into my system, Furi was that chaos distilled to a precision sniper shot.
-The music complemented the batshit crazy story that Furi was trying to tell.
+The music complemented the crazy visuals and intelligent story that Furi was trying to tell.

 Saints Row 4